PhoenixTales/phoenix-docs/world/world-v0-1.md

 ### Old Temple / Monastery Ruins

 The Alpha location known from the release version as the Monastery Ruins wasn't conceived as such in v0.9.
 It was named "Old Temple".
 The Old Temple had been stylistically consistent and presented a small, coherent temple building in ruins, standing freely at the highest part of a cliff hovering over the sea.
-The model of the ruins weren't perfect and might have been deemed too small (they suggested a more vertically expanding than horizontally expanding building in accordance with the gothic aesthetics).
+The model of the ruins wasn't perfect and might have been deemed too small (the Alpha ruins suggested a more vertically expanding than horizontally expanding building in accordance with the gothic aesthetics).
 The terrain around them was modeled roughly enough to be considered incomplete.
 But the overall presentation was sound, believable and coherent.
 More than that, it contained a small, but uniquely designed dungeon in the basement of the temple, with an underground path leading to a hidden outside area at the cliff with a view towards the ocean.

 [Add Images]